chauraph/chauraph.github.io/project/lyrics-space-odyssey/index.md

 ---
 <sup>with Fengan Li, Hugo Enrique Montaño Castillo, Lars Magne Tungland, Martina Verna and Xin Wang</sup>

 *Lyrics Space Odyssey* is a data storytelling project exploring the Million Song Dataset.
 It is composed of a series of visualizations, which all contribute to displaying different – but complementary - aspects of the same data.
-The project's objective is to provide a platform for audiences to explore the relationship between word choice of a lyric, song genre and popularity.
-In the end, audiences are given full autonomy to utilize the interactive exploratory tool for composing their own.
+The project's objective is to provide a platform for users to explore the relationship between word choice of a lyric, song genre and popularity.
+In the end, users are given full autonomy to utilize the interactive exploratory tool for composing their own.

 The Million Song Dataset is a freely available collection of audio features and metadata consisting of one million contemporary popular music tracks.
 As the Million Song Dataset core does not include metadata for genre and lyric, data fusion is completed with Tableau Prep to augment the target data from the MusixMatch Dataset and TagTraum Dataset.